-NLP has a strong culture of sharing code and annotated data sets to encourage collaboration and reproducibility.
-This practice is less common in the humanities.
-Sharing this data more explicitly through cross-disciplinary dialogue could provide critical assessment and feedback from domain experts and encourage innovation on how to combine large (and potentially noisier) data into the small-scale (but high-quality) annotations, to address increasingly complex questions on the emergence and effects of media biases and framing.
+\paragraph{Open data} NLP has a strong culture of sharing code and annotated data sets to encourage collaboration and reproducibility.
+This is less common in the humanities.
+Sharing this data more explicitly through cross-disciplinary dialogue could provide critical assessment and feedback from domain experts.
+It could drive research into combining large (and potentially noisier) data with small-scale (but high-quality) data sets from the social sciences, to address increasingly complex questions on the emergence and effects of media biases and framing.